-Discussing in depth how important the role of the birth partner is to the mother.
-Practical advice, birth plans and a wide range of information about all the stages of labour, and what the partner can do at each stage to ensure a positive birth experience.
+Birthing isn’t just about mums!
+In this session we look in detail at how important the role of the birth partner is to the mother.
+By sharing practical advice, birth plans and a wide range of information through each stage of labour, and exploring ways that the partner can physically support you in labour ensures that they always have a useful part to play in creating a positive birth experience.

 During this session we look at feeding methods, share top tips and answer any questions you may have about choosing the best method for your family.
 We will look at the development of a baby and share with you a range of skills to help you during those first few days with a newborn.
 This includes: safe sleeping, communication with your baby, common concerns of new parents, benefits of “skin to skin”and how to choose/use a baby sling.

 We invite you to join us for an additional daytime session (for women only) specifically tailored to support you no matter what type of birth you choose, this calm and relaxing session can reduce fear and give you skills that will be helpful for use in both the antenatal and postnatal period.

 We adore seeing our new mums at our weekly coffee group for a reunion session.
 During this time you can ask us for advice on many newborn issues such as sleeping, feeding, and day to day concerns/worries.

 As a group, you may wish to set a date that you all attend together allowing you the opportunity to introduce your babies and have a formal reunion.

 Subject to availability, we can offer the opportunity to de-brief your birth with one of the teachers if required.
 (Please note our coffee group is held at The Meeting Room, Hampton in Arden, Solihull, B92 0AH – Mondays 10.30am – 12.30pm)